-6.4 Opportunities for Improvement
+6.4 OPPORTUNITIES FOR IMPROVEMENT

-Given the observations from the data reported by the Fortune 300 companies, a number of suggestions could improve the metrics proposed by WEF.
+Given the observations from the data reported by the largest U.S. companies, a number of suggestions could improve the metrics proposed by WEF.

 First, metrics need to be more precise to increase comparison.
 The WEF claims that their core set of metrics has only 21 metrics.
 However, because almost every metric consists of multiple submetrics, more than 70 metrics are in the core set.
 The submetrics within each core metric are often interrelated.
 Currently stakeholders are left with the task of attempting to weight and aggregate the submetrics on their own.
 Providing a means to incorporate performance on each submetric into an overall assessment of performance on the core metric could improve these metrics.